garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/6b315545-dc11-47e8-8b81-c6c22f60584c)

 The next task is to explore the numeric data for correlations.
-It looks like 'tenure' is definitely correlated to 'totalcharges' but the other numeric values are not very correlated.
+It looks like 'tenure' is definitely correlated to 'totalcharges' and the other numeric values are not very correlated.
 This correlation situation may result in removing either 'tenure' or 'totalcharges' in order to avoid any multicollinearity issues in the model.
 Multicollinearity in a model tends to artificially inflate the importance of some predictor variables beyond their actual influence on the response variable.

 ```
 #put numeric values into a holding data frame